-Q What happens if the school is not able to raise enough voluntary contributions to cover costs?
+Q. What happens if the school is not able to raise enough voluntary contributions to cover costs?

-A Where there are not enough voluntary contributions, and there is no way to make up the shortfall, for example school funds and/or fundraising activities, then it must be cancelled.
+A. Where there are not enough voluntary contributions, and there is no way to make up the shortfall, for example school funds and/or fundraising activities, then it must be cancelled.
 The possibility of the activity/visit being cancelled due to a shortfall in contributions should be made clear in the information sent to parents.

-Q What if a parent is unable, or unwilling to make a voluntary contribution?
+Q. What if a parent is unable, or unwilling to make a voluntary contribution?
 How does this affect their child(ren)?

-A The school cannot exclude a child from taking part in an activity that is part of the National Curriculum purely on the grounds that you, the parent or carer, cannot make, or refuses to make a contribution.
+A. The school cannot exclude a child from taking part in an activity that is part of the National Curriculum purely on the grounds that you, the parent or carer, cannot make, or refuses to make a contribution.
 This can clearly place schools in some difficulty on occasions where a number of parents/carers might be in such a position.
 The school then has to decide whether they can cover the costs of such activity from within the budget or by fundraising, or whether the activity has to be cancelled.

-Q What support can a school offer a parent/carer who has difficulty making a financial contribution?
+Q. What support can a school offer a parent/carer who has difficulty making a financial contribution?

-A Schools must ensure that parents in receipt of:

-- Income-based Jobseeker's Allowance; - Income Support; - Income-related Employment and Support Allowance; - Support under part VI of the Immigration and Asylum Act 1999; - Child Tax Credit (providing that they do not also receive Working Tax Credit and have an annual income, as assessed by the Inland Revenue that does not exceed £16,190; - Guarantee element of Pension Credit.
+- A. Schools must ensure that parents in receipt of: - Income Support - income-based Jobseeker's Allowance - income-related Employment and Support Allowance - support under Part VI of the Immigration and Asylum Act 1999 - the guaranteed element of Pension Credit - Child Tax Credit (provided you're not also entitled to Working Tax Credit and have an annual gross income of no more than £16,190) - Working Tax Credit run-on paid for 4 weeks after you stop qualifying for Working Tax Credit - Universal Credit if you apply on or after 1 April 2018 your household income must be less than £7,400 a year (after tax and not including any benefits you get)